totem-tech/totem-price-aggregator-ms/README.md

-# Chainlink Data Feed MS
+# Polkadot Access MS

-Collect currency prices using Chainlink smart contracts
+Micro service to make read-only queries to the Polkadot network